oogaboogaman1231/RatExample-OpenSource/README.md

 -Start the server.
 -Build and deploy the agent to the target machine.
 -Control the agent from the server interface.

-# Changelog

-## [V1.1.0] - FIRST OFICIAL ALPHA - 2024-05-28

-### Added
-- Implemented `install.bat` script for easy installation and setup.
-- Created desktop shortcut for convenient access to the server.
-- Added troubleshooting section to `README.md` for common issues and solutions.

-### Updated
-- Updated `README.md` with installation instructions and usage details.
-- Enhanced the GUI with ngrok and No-IP setup options.
-- Improved build process to compile the executable automatically during installation.

-### Removed
-- Removed `main.bat` as it is no longer needed with the introduction of `install.bat`.

 # Troubleshooting